pillowlab/activelearningTCs/README.md

 closed-loop experiments in Matlab.

-**Description:** Adaptively selects stimuli from a 1D or 2D grid that maximize some notion of utility (e.g., information gain or posterior vaiance minimization), for Poisson neurons with tuning curves modeled as:
+**Description:** Adaptively selects stimuli from a 1D or 2D grid that maximize some notion of utility (e.g., information gain or minimal posterior variance), for Poisson neurons with tuning curves modeled as:
  1. a nonlinearly transformed Gaussian process (*demo1* and *demo2*).
  2. a parametric function (to appear).